-You probably know that some days it is hard to get motivated to practice guitar.
+You probably know that some days it is hard to get guitar practice motivation.

 And guess what happens on those days?

-You often find reasons not to practice guitar or you practice less than you planned to practice.
+You often find reasons not to start guitar practice or you practice guitar less than you planned to.

 So what can you do?

-Answer: Use these 10 insanely actionable tips to increase your motivation to practice & make guitar practice fun.
-(They work even on the days you don’t feel like picking up your guitar.)
+Answer: Use these 10 insanely actionable tips to increase your motivation to practice guitar.
+(They work even on the days you don’t feel like a guitar practice session.)

 Here is how: